Karbala provincial headquarters raid: Evidence of Iranian involvement

 According to two unnamed U.S. officials, the Pentagon is examining the possibility that the raid was supported or conducted by Iranians.
 In a speech on January 31, 2007, Iraqi Prime Minister Nouri al-Maliki stated that Iran was supporting attacks against Coalition forces in Iraq and some Iraqis suspect that the raid may have been perpetrated by the Islamic Revolutionary Guard Corps's Qods Force in retaliation for the U.S. raid on the Iranian Liaison Office in Erbil on 11 January.

 In response to such speculations, Hassan Kazemi Qomi, the Iranian ambassador to Iraq, "ridiculed evidence the U.S. military claimed to have proving Iranian involvement in planning attacks on U.S. and Iraqi forces."

 Journalist Bill Roggio has suggested that the attackers may have intended to transfer the captured Americans over the border to Iran.

 This raid required specific intelligence, in depth training for the agents to pass as American troops, resources to provide for weapons, vehicles, uniforms, identification, radios and other items needed to successfully carry out the mission.
 Hezbollah's Imad Mugniyah executed a similar attack against Israeli forces on the Lebanese border, which initiated the Hezbollah-Israeli war during the summer of 2006…

-Mahawil (where abandoned vehicles & the victim's bodies were found) is in Babil province, about 27 miles directly east of Karbala.
+Mahawil (where abandoned vehicles & the victim's bodies were found) is in Babil Governorate, about 27 miles directly east of Karbala.
 While it is impossible to prove, the attackers may have been making a bee-line towards the Iranian border.

 The Karbala raid makes sense in light of the U.S. raids on the Iranian diplomatic missions in Baghdad and Irbil, where Iranian Qods Force agents were captured, along with documentation that divulged Iran's involvement with and support of Shia death squads and al-Qaeda in Iraq.
 Five Iranians from the Irbil raid are still in U.S. custody, and captured U.S. soldiers would provide for excellent bargaining chips.

 IF [sic] it is confirmed that Iran's Qods Force was responsible, the news that the United States has authorized the death or captured [sic] of Iranian agents inside Iraq, as well as in Afghanistan and Lebanon makes all the more sense.

 On July 2, 2007, the U.S. military said that information from captured Hezbollah fighter Ali Musa Daqduq established a link between Quds Force and the Karbala raid.
 Daqduq worked as a liaison between Quds force and the Shia group that carried out the raid.
 According to the United States, Daqduq said that the Shia group "could not have conducted this complex operation without the support and direction of the Quds force."

 On June 9, 2007, Bill Roggio of the Long War Journal wrote that U.S. Government had discovered satellite imagery showing an exact mockup of the Karbala Provincial Joint Coordination Center compound inside of Iran.
 It is believed that the Iranian Quds Force used this mockup to train the perpetrators of the attack and is further evidence of direct Iranian involvement.